open-quantum-safe/liboqs/README.md

 	scripts/arm-cross-compile.sh
 	scripts/arm-run-tests-qemu.sh

-At present there are still some quirks with our ARM build, including problems with SIKE, Picnic and qTESLA and the known answer tests causing build errors or segmentation faults.
+At present there are still some quirks with our ARM build, including problems with Picnic and qTESLA and the known answer tests causing build errors or segmentation faults.
 See issues #461, #462, and #463.

 Documentation
 -------------